dan7800/VulnerableAndroidAppOracle/Vulnerabilities/DataOverHTTP/README.md

 ```
 The relevant lines are highlighted above – some code has been omitted for clarity.

 Unfortunately, the website we have been using (in our example code) to submit our username/password over does not support HTTPS, so we will not be able to demonstrate it in our current code.
-Below is a code sample of how HTTPS would be accomplished.
+Below is a code sample of how HTTPS could be accomplished.
+We should also import javax.net.ssl.HttpsURLConnection instead of java.net.HttpURLConnection.
 ```java
 URL url = new URL("https://en.wikipedia.org/wiki/Main_Page");
 HttpsURLConnection urlConnection = (HttpsURLConnection) url.openConnection();